Trout Fishing in East Metro

 The East Metro Area has two stocked trout streams.

 The Vermillion River (and its tributaries) is a designated trout stream from 1.1 mile downstream of the U.S. Highway 52 bridge upstream to Highview Avenue in Eureka Township.
 Much of this stretch of stream harbors a self-sustaining population of Brown Trout.
-That portion of the stream within Rambling River Park in Farmington is stocked with yearling Rainbow Trout annually prior to the opening day of the trout season.
+3,000 Yearling Rainbow Trout are annually stocked between Farmington and Hwy 52 prior to the opening day of trout season.

 This stream has a special regulation.
 Within a 19.5 mile reach from the Highview Avenue bridge in Eureka Township in Farmington to the posted boundary 1.1 miles downstream from the U.S. Highway 52 Bridge, including all tributaries to their source (Dakota County).
 Brown Trout: Catch-and-release only.
 Rainbow Trout: Regular statewide regulations apply.
 From September 15 to October 15, angling for Brown Trout and Rainbow Trout is allowed but catch-and-release only (all trout must be immediately released).